Reactive-Extensions/RxJS/readme.md

 ## What about my libraries? ##

-The Reactive Extensions for JavaScript have no external dependencies any library, so they'll work well with just about any library.
+The Reactive Extensions for JavaScript have no external dependencies on any library, so they'll work well with just about any library.
 We provide bridges and support for various libraries including:
 - [Node.js](https://www.npmjs.com/package/rx-node)
 - [React](http://facebook.github.io/react/)
     - [Rx-React](https://github.com/fdecampredon/rx-react)